zachaysan/cwr/README.markdown

 1. Separate out the specs into different files.
 2. Separate out the lib into different files.
-3. Write more examples.
-4. Write out a getting started guide.
+3. Write out a getting started guide.
-5. Get some basic documentation.
+4. Get some basic documentation.
-6. Bundle up into a gem.
+5. Bundle up into a gem.